dahisland/sportsee-app/README.md

 Local url by default is : `http://localhost:3006/`.

-You can customize local port by changing it on your local file [sportsee/package.json](https://github.com/dahisland/MyriamMornet_12_092022/blob/main/sportsee/package.json) (line 20) : <br/>
+You can customize local port by changing it on your local file [sportsee/package.json](https://github.com/dahisland/sportsee-fullstack/blob/main/sportsee/package.json) (line 20) : <br/>
 `"scripts": {"start": "set PORT=3006 && react-scripts start"}`.

+## GIT PAGES

+A version using mock data is hosted [here](https://dahisland.github.io/sportsee/).